exaxorg/filedups/README.md

    Chains are the preferred way to work with multiple datasets.
 The reason that the `scandir` jobs are not chained directly is to keep them completely independent of each other.
-This is beneficial if there are modifications in the directory hierarchy, since only jobs affected by the modifications need to be computed.
+This is beneficial if there are modifications in the scanned directory hierarchy, since only jobs affected by the modifications need to be computed.
    Constructing a chain later is basically done by creating a set of links, which is of very low cost.

 1. The dataset chain is then fed to the built-in `dataset_hashpart` method.
-This method will partition the data based on the hash digest column so that each value can only appear in one slice.
+This method will partition the data based on the hash digest column so that each value is mapped to a unique slice.

    This means that finding duplicates can be carried out in parallel, independently in each slice.